FDSN/datacenter-registry/README.md

 the central registry will use their own logic to determine from which data center to request the data.
 This only applies to cases where the same data exist at multiple data centers.

+## Service names

+A registry entry allows the designation of repositories and related web services.
+Each service entry requires a concise, but descriptive, name for the service that will be used to uniquely identify the service within the repository.
+These names should be the service name with the major version of the API they offer appended in the following
+pattern:

+`<name>-<majorversion>`

+For example:
+`fdsnws-dataselect-1`
+`fdsnws-station-1`
+`fdsnws-event-1`

+This allows users of the registry to identify the baseline API expectations for each entry.
+For full version details and support of optional features, the services themselves must be consulted.

+The `fdsnws` prefix is reserved for FDSN-specified services.